ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Model Cascade

 \section{Model Cascade}

-After the lightweight proxy procedure, \textsc{ScaleDoc} uses a powerful but expensive LLM oracle to resolve uncertain predictions through its model cascade component.
-Model cascade aims to meet the user-specified accuracy target while minimizing oracle invocations by filtering out most documents based on the proxy model's scores and only forwarding the most ambiguous cases to the oracle.
+After the proxy procedure, \textsc{ScaleDoc} uses a powerful but expensive LLM oracle to resolve uncertain documents through the cascade component.
+Model cascade aims to meet the user-specified accuracy while minimizing oracle invocations by filtering most documents and only forwarding the ambiguous cases to the oracle.

-In ad-hoc settings, the lack of prior knowledge about query-specific labels and data distribution poses a significant challenge for model cascades, often leading to suboptimal data reduction in existing methods~\cite{kang2020approximate}. \textsc{ScaleDoc} addresses this by introducing a novel calibration workflow and optimized filtering algorithm.
-By leveraging the well-behaved decision scores from our lightweight model (Section \ref{s4}), \textsc{ScaleDoc} achieves superior data reduction while robustly meeting accuracy targets.
+In ad hoc settings, the lack of prior knowledge about query-specific labels and data distribution poses a significant challenge, often leading to suboptimal data reduction in existing methods~\cite{10.14778/3407790.3407804}. \textsc{ScaleDoc} addresses this with a novel calibration workflow and an optimized filtering algorithm.
+Leveraging the well-behaved decision scores from our lightweight model (Section \ref{s4}), \textsc{ScaleDoc} achieves superior data reduction while robustly achieving accuracy targets.

 This section proceeds as follows.
 Section \ref{s5.1} formulates the cascade task as a constrained optimization problem.
-Section \ref{s5.2} introduces our ad-hoc calibration method, which enables accurate performance estimation from a small, sampled subset of data.
-Section \ref{s5.3} details the algorithm for selecting optimal filtering thresholds to solve the optimization problem.
+Section \ref{s5.2} introduces our ad hoc calibration method, which enables accurate performance estimation from a small sampled subset.
+Section \ref{s5.3} details the algorithm for selecting optimal filtering thresholds.